JanneMattila/www/docs/_posts/2024/10/2024-10-02-app-service-to-blob.markdown

 }
 ```

+The above code used the `DownloadStreamingAsync` method to pass the stream directly to the `File` method.
+This way we don't need to load the entire file into memory before sending it to the user.
+Here is view from Task Manager when downloading a 1000MB file:

+{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/09/23/app-service-to-blob/download4.png" %}

 You can test the above code by running the following curl command against your deployed App Service:

 ```bash